1337-ishaan/zetamask/packages/snap/README.md

 ### 0. `wallet_requestSnaps`

-- **Description**: Installs the ZetaMask Snap, which is the first step required to use the below mentioned API methods.
+- **Description**: Installs the ZetaLink Snap, which is the first step required to use the below mentioned API methods.
 - **Parameters**: None.
 - **Implementation**: